destinmoulton/wp-plugins-api/README.md

 ### NotORM

 [NotORM](http://www.notorm.com/) is used to interact with the database.
 An ORM would be overkill for this API.
-NotORM provides speed and a simple query syntax that makes it perfect for an API like this.

 ### License